Surface singularities and planar contact structures: Computing topological invariants of a planar Lefschetz fibration

+To pin down the sign, we consider the lens space $L(3,1)$.
 The canonical contact structure $\xi_0$ on $L(3,1)$ is the Boothby--Wang structure associated to the disk bundle over $S^2$ with Euler number $-3$.
-As mentioned in the introduction, $\xi_0$ is supported by the open book on the 2-holed disk $P$, where the monodromy $\phi$ is the multi-twist along the boundary; more precisely, Gay--Mark~\cite{GayMark} that this factorisation corresponds (up to deformation equivalence) to the symplectic disk bundle filling $(W,\omega)$ of $\xi_0$.
+As mentioned in the introduction, $\xi_0$ is supported by the open book on the 2-holed disk $P$, where the monodromy $\phi$ is the multi-twist along the boundary; more precisely, Gay and Mark~\cite{GayMark} show that this factorisation corresponds (up to deformation equivalence) to the symplectic disk bundle filling $(W,\omega)$ of $\xi_0$.
 As above, call $J$ an almost-complex structure compatible with $\omega$.

-Note that homology class $S$ of the 0-section of the disk bundle is a generator, and it is represented by a a symplectic sphere; in particular, its homology class satisfies the adjunction formula, and the symplectic form integrates positively over it.
+Note that the 0-section of the disk bundle is a symplectic sphere $S$, whose homology class generates $H_2(W)$; in particular, $S$ satisfies the adjunction formula, and the symplectic form integrates positively over it.

-The linear combination $\alpha_1-\alpha_2-\alpha_3$, where $\alpha_1$ is parallel to the outer boundary, represents a generator of $H_2(W)$.
+The class $[\alpha_1-\alpha_2-\alpha_3]_W$, where $\alpha_1$ is parallel to the outer boundary, generates $H_2(W)$.
 Since the corresponding 2-chain is made by a part of the page (with positive orientation) and three vanishing cycles (where $\omega$ vanishes), the symplectic form integrates positively over this linear combination.